uenoB/minissg/packages/vite-plugin-minissg/README.md

 export const main = () => modules;
 ```

+The `?renderer` query can be combined with `?doctype` to obtain a renderer
+that inserts `<!DOCTYPE html>` at the beginning of the result.

 ### User-defined Renderers and Hydration

 A renderer is actually an object representing a collection of